Skip to Content

 (a) completion of courses as listed in the Schedule to the Qualification;

 (b) submission of a thesis in the manner required under the published Doctoral Research Committee guidelines;

 (c) application to be examined;

 (d) examination (including, completion of any emendations or re-examination);

-(a) Failure to achieve a B+ or higher for each of the courses specified for the Provisional Registration in Part One;
+(a) failure to achieve a B+ or higher on the first attempt in more than one of the courses specified for the Provisional Registration in Part One;

 179.911 Advanced Social Work and Social Development Theory 30 credits

 Page authorised by Academic Manager